openpnp/openpnp/Duet3D-Openpnp-Example.md

 That was for the valve, now we need to setup the Gcode ACTUATOR_READ_COMMAND so Openpnp can send a sensor reading request.
 Again, the sensor we are addressing is S0 in Duet/RRF so we send the following.
 ```
 M118 P1 S{sensors\u002Eanalog[0]\u002ElastReading}
-//NOTE \u002 is used to Prevent Openpnp from eliminating '.' when using Gcode Compression.
+//NOTE \u002E is a Backslash char used to Prevent Openpnp from eliminating '.' when using Gcode Compression.
+//to work properly check Backslash and Gcode Compression within the Gcod Driver Settings
 //If Gcode Compression is not set the correct command would be
 //M118 P1 S{sensors.analog[0].lastReading}
 ```